rtlab1417/STM32_intro_shared/README.md

 Create a specific folder in your computer as the workspace for all projects.
 Example:
 D:\STM32CubeIDE\workspace\

+Note: We will save all projects in this workspace!

 # MCU - STM32F103C8T6 aka BluePill